-- Communication support for pre-school children who are deaf or hard of hearin - information sheet [PDF, 3.9 MB]
+- Communication support for pre-school children who are deaf or hard of hearing - information sheet [PDF, 3.9 MB]

-- To get in touch with an advisor on deaf children, call the Learning support information line on 0800 622 222 or talk to your local Ministry of Education office
+- To get in touch with an advisor on deaf children, call the Learning support information line on 0800 622 222 or talk to your local Ministry of Education office.(external link)

-- If you’re deaf or hard of hearing, contact the Ministry of Education through the New Zealand Relay Service on 0800 4711 711 or visit the NZ Relay website
+- If you’re deaf or hard of hearing, contact the Ministry of Education through the New Zealand Relay Service on 0800 4711 711 or visit the NZ Relay website.(external link)

 The School High Health Needs Fund (SHHNF) provides teacher's aide support for your child if they have a serious medical condition and need help to attend their school or kura safely.

 It does not apply to children under 5, but you should organise this support early so that it's in place for your child when they start school or kura.
 As soon as you decide on the school or kura your child is going to go to, talk to them about putting in an application for SHHNF.
 You'll need to supply up-to-date medical information from your child's specialist with the application.

 If you are approved for SHHNF then it is government funded and free to you.
 The funding for your child is then reviewed once a year.

 - To find out what is and what's not covered by this service read the school High Health Needs Fund information sheet [PDF, 734 KB].

 Last reviewed: Has this been useful?
 Tell us what you think.